aniketshukla/crud/Readme.txt

 5) You can also run grunt default to automatically test this application and if no error is raised , it will start the web server as well

-6) The code is deployed on https://crudtask.herokuapp.com/

-7) To run app without grunt , you can start the app with npm start or manually start by typing node app.js
+6) To run app without grunt , you can start the app with npm start or manually start by typing node app.js

-8) A much richer documenation of the code is available on http://crud.kissr.com/index.html.
+7) A much richer documenation of the code is available on http://crud.kissr.com/index.html.